psd90/order/README.md

-This is my first project (solo) since graduating from Northcoders.
+This is my first project since graduating from Northcoders.

 I will be creating a simple food ordering site/app to prebook food.
 The chef should be able to easily edit the menu.